-Actual braking is accomplished by the brake pads and shoes.
+The brake pads and shoes accomplish braking by creating friction.
 The hydraulic system simply transfers the motion needed to apply them.
-As the brake pads and shoes wear, additional fluid is taken into the system.
-Fluid comes from the master cylinder reservoir and remains in the calipers and wheel cylinders.
-Pad and shoe wear causes the fluid level to drop in the master cylinder over time.
+Friction causes the brake pads and shoes to wear.
+Wear creates space and this take additional brake fluid into the system to make up for it.
+The fluid comes from the master cylinder reservoir and moves to the calipers and wheel cylinders.
+Normal brake pad and shoe wear causes the fluid level to drop in the master cylinder over time.

-Even with such a basic system thing still go wrong.
-Brake fluid is normally made of alcohol to absorb moisture.
-In time this moisture can no longer be held and attacks the metal surfaces of the brake cylinders.
+Even with such a dependable system, things still go wrong.
+They make brake fluid from alcohol, to absorb moisture.
+In time the fluid becomes saturated and can no longer hold the contamination.
+Moisture in the system attacks the metal surfaces of the brake cylinders.

-Leaking wheel cylinders can also allow air to enter the system when the brakes are released.
+Leaking wheel cylinders can also allow air to enter the system when we release the brakes.
 This often occurs after replacing brake shoes and not replacing the wheel cylinders.
 Air is compressible and results in a spongy brake pedal.
-Pedal motion that would have applied the brakes is now taken by compressing the air in the system.
-Brake calipers can cause the same type problem.
+The brake pedal moves farther, before applying the brakes.
+Instead of moving the pistons in the cylinders, we waste hydraulic pressure compressing air in the system.
+A leaking brake caliper can cause the same type problem.

-When air enters the system, it has to be purged out with brake fluid.
-This process is known as bleeding the brakes.
+We must purge any air that enters the brake system.
+We call this process bleeding the brakes.
 With pressure applied, a screw is opened at a high point in the system.
 The air rises to the highest point and is forced out through the opening.
-The screw is then tightened and the pressure released.
+We then tighten the screw and release the pressure.

 Because of the huge variation in braking systems, several different methods are used.
 The order in which the wheels are bled and the means of applying pressure vary greatly.
 Some systems require the right rear wheel to be bled first.
 Other systems may start with the left front and so on.
 Bleeding the system out of sequence will not remove the air and may cause additional air to enter.